lindleyw/autonav/readme.txt

 Yes, using the Media Library in the admin screens, set an image's Order to -101 or less, and it will not be shown with [autonav display=attached]

+= Some of my images do not appear. =

+If you upload a picture with a filename that resembles Wordpress' resized image names, the Autonav plugin may not be able to find it.
+For example, if you upload a picture called mybike-640x528.jpg, Wordpress will create thumbnails and there will be three files in the uploads directory:

+	mybike-640x528.jpg
+	mybike-640x528-150x150.jpg
+	mybike-640x528-300x247.jpg

+Autonav will not find your "full size" picture, the 640x528 one, because it ends in a dash followed by two numbers with an 'x' inbetween.
+You will have to rename your original picture before uploading it into Wordpress.

 == Changelog ==

 = 1.0 =